Nautøya

-Nautøy or Nautøya is an unpopulated island in Stord municipality in Vestland county, Norway.
-It sits at the southern end of the Stokksund sound about 3.5 km south of the village of Sagvåg.
-The island is connected to the nearby island of Spissøy by the Bømla Bridge and to the nearby island of Føyno via a small bridge.
+Nautøya is an unpopulated island in Stord Municipality in Vestland county, Norway.
+It sits at the southern end of the Stokksundet strait about 3.5 km south of the village of Sagvåg.
+The island is connected to the nearby island of Spissøya by the Bømla Bridge and to the nearby island of Føyno via a small bridge.
 Country Road 542, part of the Triangle Link, runs across the island.